bsfarnsworth/url-shortener/README.md

 https://wee.fly.dev/xqltu46
 ```

+Your browser should display the URL that you chose to shorten.

-*Important*, the weeURLs are used on the same server where they were shortened.
+*Important*, the weeURLs are to be used on the same server where they were shortened.
 This is because the table of URLs lives on the server where it was created and they are not shared between the servers.

+## Caveats

+1. At this time, the web UI is not available.

+1. The cloud deployment isn't yet connected to a volume.
+This means that the database holding the URLs is lost whenever the cloud machine is stopped.